TheHive-Project/CortexDocs/api/how-to-create-an-analyzer.md

 ### Verify Execution
 Use these three simple checks before submtting your analyzer:

--   Ensure it works with the expecyed configuration, TLP or dataType.
+-   Ensure it works with the expected configuration, TLP or dataType.
 -   Ensure it works with missing configuration, dataType or TLP: your analyzer must generate an explicit error message.
 -   Ensure the long report template handles error messages correctly.